 *** The federal government requires that all students taking out a Federal Direct Stafford Loan also complete a Master Promissory Note.
 This can be completed here: http://www.studentloans.gov .

 Maximum Federal Borrowing Limits

-|Freshman (less than 30 completed hours)||5,500||9,500|
+|Freshman (less than 30 earned hours)||5,500||9,500|

-|Sophomore (completed between 30-59 hours)||6,500||10,500|
+|Sophomore (earned between 30-59 hours)||6,500||10,500|

 If you borrow the maximum for your class level and student status during the Fall and Spring semesters of the academic year, you will not be able to use a student loan for the Summer semester.
 For example, a dependent sophomore student who is eligible to borrow $6,500 for the academic year could borrow:

 There are also federal limits on the maximum aggregate (total) amount you may borrow.
 Dependent undergraduate students may not borrow more than a total of $31,000 (with no more than $23,000 being subsidized).
 Independent undergraduate students may not borrow more than a total of $57,500 (with no more than $23,000 being subsidized).
 Graduate students may not borrow more than a total of $138,500 (including loans borrowed as an undergraduate).

 **** If you are an education major, you may have heard about a program called Teacher Loan Forgiveness.
 This program forgives up to $5,000 of a qualifying Federal Direct Stafford Loan.
 The Teacher Loan Forgiveness Application has detailed program regulations and information: Teacher Loan Forgiveness .
 Please send completed applications to your lender, not Tennessee Tech University.